cacttus/shaderc_poll/README.md

 # shaderc_poll
 Compile shader files and poll for changes.
 Continuous integration shader compiler.

-(This could, of course, be done with sh.)
+(This could, of course, be done with a simple sh script as well.)

 ## Description
 ```shaderc_poll``` streamlines the process of writing and compiling shaders.
 It searches a given directory for shader files, compiles them and places successfully compiled files into the specified output location.
 It provides syntax coloring for errors and warnings and the ability to match the output directory file tree.
 The program identifies shader types by their extension (.vs=vertex,.fs=fragment) this is also customizable.